run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

-# Walk-through: Launch Interactive Build Workloads with Connected Ports
+# Quickstart: Launch Interactive Build Workloads with Connected Ports

 ## Introduction

- This walk-through is an extension of [Walk-through Start and Use Interactive Build Workloads](walkthrough-build.md)
+ This Quickstart is an extension of [Quickstart Start and Use Interactive Build Workloads](walkthrough-build.md)

  When starting a container with the Run:AI Command-Line Interface (CLI), it is possible to expose internal ports to the container user.